Todd Howard on The Elder Scrolls VI: 'We Want to Make Sure that We Get it Right'

 Stop talking and keep working.

-The longer it takes, the highter the expectations are...
+The longer it takes, the higher the expectations are...

 Well it's now been 10yrs since Skyrim, which is a pretty dang long time for a sequel in today's market, so the expectations are already high, especially with the visuals and mechanics newer games have been making.